Feeling hot hot hot? 25 places to keep your cool

 Hey hot stuff!
 Bit sweaty?
-Here's Muddy's pick of the best pools, river spots and watery fun to cool down in.
-Just add SPF.
+Here's Muddy's pick of the best outdoor pools, river spots and aqua parks to cool down in.
+Just add sun lotion.

-It’s the start of the school holidays and – whoop whoop – the sun’s shown up.
-If we stay cooped up indoors for much longer, I predict a riot.
-More good news, the water parks and pools are open (or about to reopen).
-So here’s the Muddy-approved lowdown on all the best local spots for al fresco H2O fun.
+It’s scorchio!
+Good job we know just the places to keep your cool.
+So here’s the Muddy-approved lowdown on all the best local spots for H2O fun.
 (If we’ve missed anywhere good, let us know in the comment box below please).
 Just make sure those bikini straps are firmly secured before you cannonball in…

 Liquid Leisure, Windsor

 Home to Europe’s largest aqua park and the first Ninja Warrior UK Aqua Park, Liquid Leisure in Datchet, has long been the place to slide, bounce, jump, climb and get dumped into the water.
 And this year, they’ve gone all out, adding an Aqua Jungle and a junior course for ages 4+.
 As a mum of two boys aged 13 and five, the little man has always had to sit this one, but not any more.
 Inflatable obstacles not your thing?
 There’s more – try wake boarding, paddle boarding, the banana boat, ringo rides, open swimming or chill on the beach.
 It’s a whole day out of H2O fun, add it to your list.
 There are social distancing restrictions in place, so it’s worth checking the website before your book.

 Caversham Lakes, Reading